mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 You should be familiar with ":ref:`declare_variables`"

-The term 'variable',  can have several different meanings.In computer programming, a 'variable' is a space in memory used to store and retrieve a certain piece of information.
-In mathematics, a variable such as :math:`x` is a quantity with indeterminate value; a symbol that we can manipulate with the same rules of arithmetic that are applied to numbers.
+The term 'variable',  can hold different meanings.
+For instance, in computer programming, a 'variable' is a space in memory used to store and retrieve a certain piece of information.
+In mathematics, a variable such as :math:`x` is a quantity with indeterminate value: a symbol that we can manipulate with the same rules of arithmetic that are applied to numbers.

 In SageMath, both usages are present.
 We will use the term *variable* for the computer programming variable and *symbolic variable* for the mathematical variable.